 Tourism and travel is BIG business, and an important goal for DMO leadership should be to ensure that virtually everyone in your community (this includes your board of directors, elected officials, local business leaders as well as tourism and travel stakeholders) understand its value.
 The take-away: To make it clear that your DMO is doing what it needs to do in order to protect and grow this important driver of your local economy.
 The motto: Tourism is Economic Development.
 This is a motto that our industry advocates (shout out to the Southeast Tourism Society) have been encouraging DMOs (and the many of us that serve the tourism and travel industry) to be sure we repeat often.
 How can we do so with confidence?

 Some national "numbers to know" according to the US Travel Association:

-- Over 1.1 trillion dollars – is the amount of domestic and international travel expenditures in the U.S. in 2019
+- Over 1 billion dollars - is the amount of domestic and international travel expenditures in the U.S. in 2017

-- 9 million jobs – were directly supported by tourism and travel in 2019
+- Over 8 million jobs - were directly supported by tourism and travel in 2017

 Using the Judgement Approach to Tourism Economic Impact Assessment found in Table 1 on page 10 of Stynes's white paper, try doing some basic calculations.

 - How many rooms do you have in your community?

 - What is your Average Annual % Occupancy?
 (60.9% has been the national average over the last ten years).